 A: The AC-2 access control system is independent of the food intake measurement system.
 If installed, the AC-2 will use the food intake measurements to refine its calibration, but this is optional.

-A: An enrichment habitat is suspended from a mass monitor, and the mass of the habitat is recorded every second and added to Promethion’s deep data field.
+A: An enrichment habitat is suspended from a mass monitor, and the mass of the habitat is recorded every second and added to Promethion Core’s deep data field.
 Every time an animal climbs into the habitat, the mass readings become unstable and then stabilize again when the animal settles down in the habitat.
 Conversely, when an animal leaves the habitat, there is a brief period of unstable mass measurement followed by the mass of the empty habitat.
 Thus, the animal essentially tares the habitat and weighs itself with each entrance and exit.
 During analysis, a sophisticated algorithm extracts each accurate body mass measurement and interpolates between them to yield a “continuous” body mass recording.

 Q: What if the animal doesn’t enter the habitat?

 A: Most animals use the enrichment habitat frequently.
 In our experience, at least 95% of animals will use it often enough to yield excellent data.
-The side benefit is not causing stress effects by manual weighing.
+The side benefit is not causing handling stress by manual weighing.

 Q: Can you get any additional information from the mass measurement sensors in this application?